-Plan, design, and implement transit priority improvements to reduce travel times and improve reliability for the J Church along its surface route between Duboce Avenue and Balboa Park Station.
-Improvements will include removal of all-way STOP-controlled intersections, pedestrian bulbs, transit stop optimization, transit stop removal, transit bulbs, and boarding island extensions.
-As a part of Muni Forward, the project seeks to increase service reliability, enhance street safety, reduce travel time, and improve customer experience.
+Plan, design, and implement transit priority improvements to reduce travel times and improve reliability for the Conduct planning, design, and outreach for relocating J Church along its surface route between Duboce the Fisherman's Wharf terminal location, to address Avenue and Balboa Park Station.
+Improvements will sources of delay to the E Embarcadero and F Market and include removal of all-way STOP-controlled intersections, Wharves streetcars identified by the Historic Streetcar pedestrian bulbs, transit stop optimization, transit stop Strategic Plan.
+These improvements will improve the removal, transit bulbs, and boarding island extensions. overall reliability and on-time performance of the historic As a part of Muni Forward, the project seeks to increase streetcars.
+Specific location of the terminal has not been service reliability, enhance street safety, reduce travel scoped and would be part of this effort. time, and improve customer experience.